uvicpraxis/uvicpraxis.github.io/metadata.md

 This is a [Press Record](https://uvicpraxis.github.io/pressrecord.html) project file.
-Jentery Sayers created it on 19 May 2026 and last updated it on 30 July 2026 with feedback from Callum Carroll-Ireton, Abigail Fry, Martin Holmes, Reg Kachanoski, Maya Wei Yan Linsley, Emma Newtown, Greg Newton, Illya Nokhrin, April Rogers, Héctor López Segarra, Marie Silhova, Charlie Susheski, and Christina Woods the University of Victoria's [Praxis Studio for Comparative Media Studies](https://uvicpraxis.github.io/) and [Humanities Computing and Media Centre](https://www.uvic.ca/humanities/hcmc/index.php) (HCMC).
-It is a draft and thus subject to change.
+Jentery Sayers created it on 19 May 2026 and last updated it on 11 September 2026 with feedback from Amy Anderson, Callum Carroll-Ireton, Abigail Fry, Martin Holmes, Reg Kachanoski, Maya Wei Yan Linsley, Emma Newtown, Greg Newton, Illya Nokhrin, April Rogers, Héctor López Segarra, Marie Silhova, Charlie Susheski, and Christina Woods the University of Victoria's [Praxis Studio for Comparative Media Studies](https://uvicpraxis.github.io/) and [Humanities Computing and Media Centre](https://www.uvic.ca/humanities/hcmc/index.php) (HCMC).
+Amy Anderson copy-edited it.

+This document is a draft and thus subject to change.
 We will version it 1.0 once it is ready for circulation. *Please do not cite this document* in the meantime.

 # Gameplay Metadata Schema (DRAFT)